 These speakers are focused on delivering a powerful and punchy bass, simple as that.
 As such, if you’re looking mainly for bass in a pair of 6x9 speakers, they can be a fantastic choice.
 The midrange is not that bad either, but they’re a bit lacking in clarity where trebles are concerned.
 This might be great if you’re into techno and electronica, but not as much for other music genres.

-How to Pick the Right 6x9 Speakers for Your Car
+How to Pick the Right 6x9 Speakers

 When shopping for a new pair of 6x9 speakers for your car, there are a few factors you need to take into consideration.